MicrosoftDocs/azure-docs/articles/azure-video-analyzer/video-analyzer-for-media-docs/add-contributor-role-on-the-media-service.md

 # Add contributor role on the Media Services

-This article describes how to assign [contributor][docs-role-contributor] role on the Media Services.
+This article describes how to assign contributor role on the Media Services.

 > [!NOTE]
 > If you are creating your Azure Video Analyzer for Media through the Azure portal UI, the selected Managed identity will be automatically assigned with a contributor permission on the selected Media Service account.

-# Prerequisites
+## Prerequisites

 1. Azure Media Services (AMS)
 2. User-assigned managed identity